-After college in Rochester, Kent (now called the University for Creative Arts) I set up a workshop producing domestic stoneware and terracotta garden pots with the aim of working economically and efficiently to make pots for everyday use at a price that most could afford.
+After college in Rochester, Kent (now called the University for Creative Arts) I set up my workshop producing domestic stoneware and terracotta garden pots with the aim of working economically and efficiently to make pots for everyday use at a price that most could afford.
 That was 1980, and now although my work has gone through many changes my original aims are still current.
-I no longer make terracotta and make less tableware, my main output is stoneware for the garden and one-offs.
+I no longer make terracotta and make less tableware, my main output is stoneware for the garden, individually decorated pots and one-offs.

 I am approaching a time when the need to produce quantity is receding and the desire to create more individual work is calling.

 I love experimenting with materials, especially locally found.
 I have used a local clay and ash glaze for many years and chased the elusive copper reds for over 20 years.
-Lately I am experimenting with a volcanic slip with various inclusions.
+Lately I am experimenting with a chun glaze which was inspired by a visit to the Percival David collection at the British museum.
 The changes I go through are not rapid or diverse but a matter of building on previous work slowly but surely.